AIM Rule 26 Corporate Governance Disclosures

-The Group is subject to oversight by a number of different U.S. State and other regulatory bodies, who directly or indirectly are involved with the licensing and approval process of its Oil & Gas operations in Utah.
+The activities of Group companies are subject to oversight by a number of different U.S. State and other regulatory bodies, who are directly or indirectly are involved with the licensing and approval process of its Oil & Gas operations in Utah.
 Additionally, given the nature of the Group’s business, there are other parties who, whilst not having regulatory power, nonetheless have interest in seeing that the Group conducts its operations in a safe, environmentally responsible, ethical and conscientious manner.

 The Group makes all reasonable efforts, directly or through its advisers, to engage in and maintain active dialogue with each of these governmental and non-governmental bodies, to ensure that any issues faced by the Group, including but not limited to regulations or proposed changes to regulations, are well understood and ensuring to the fullest extent possible that the Group is in compliance with all appropriate regulation, standards and specific licensing obligations, including environmental, social and safety, at all times.

 In addition to its other roles and responsibilities, the Board is responsible for ensuring that procedures are in place and are being implemented effectively to identify, evaluate and manage the significant risks faced by the Group.